 Just when you think the Krewe of Rex is the last parade, coming up behind it is the loud and crazy Truck Parade from the Krewe of Elks.

-The Elks Orleans are a group of over 50 individually designed truck floats on flatbed trucks and is formed by 4,600 male and female riders.
+The Elks Orleans is a group of over 50 individually designed truck floats on flatbed trucks and is formed by 4,600 male and female float riders.

 Small trucks come down the street honking their horns and decked out in bright colours, banners, streamers, and loud music.

 The beads continue to be thrown out as well as cups and a few more interesting things we collected like hula hoops and play spears.

 We followed the Truck Parade back down St. Charles Avenue to our hotel.
 The girls were thrilled by it, and despite a full day of cheering and bead-catching, raced up to the front to yell for more.